Prime Video Officially Cancels 2 Shows After Putting Them on Hold

 Videos by PopCulture.com

-Now, both are cancelled, and the plotlines for the second seasons of both spinoffs will “be woven into the upcoming second season of the mothership series Citadel,” according to a THR quote from Vernon Sanders, who is Amazon MGM Studios’ head of TV.
+Now, both are canceled, and the plot lines for the second seasons of both spinoffs will “be woven into the upcoming second season of the mothership series Citadel,” according to a THR quote from Vernon Sanders, who is Amazon MGM Studios’ head of TV.

 “Having successfully traversed India and Italy, storylines from both Citadel: Honey Bunny and Citadel: Diana will be woven into the upcoming second season of the mothership series Citadel.
 While these successful and widely enjoyed international chapters will not continue as individual series, Season 2 of Citadel will be our most exhilarating yet,” Sanders said to THR.
 “With high-stakes storytelling, new additions to our amazing cast and bold, cinematic ambition, the new season will deepen the emotional journeys of Nadia, Mason, and Orlick against the relentless force that is Manticore.
 We’re excited to share what’s next when Citadel Season 2 premieres globally in Q2 of 2026.”